 Consider the audience

 The focus and communication style of your developers is dramatically different than that of your business users.
+For this reason, some of the panels in the Welcome Page Creator have similar content, but present it differently.
 Keep this in mind when selecting what panels to include on a welcome page.
 Use materials and language that is effective for the reader.
-In fact, that is why some of the panels in the Welcome Page Creator have similar content, but presented differently.

 Tailor welcome pages to different roles